December 25

 Amber pages

-Ethiopia and messiah of Ras Tafari, born today.
+Lij Tafari Makonnen, the future Haile Selassie, Emperor of Ethiopia and Messiah of Ras Tafari, born today.

 1952: Coup in Egypt by "The Free Officers", as they called themselves, basically a bunch of power-hungry people who had used the military as their means of promoting themselves to power, and the tradional methodologies of Nationalism to achieve it.
-In place of King Farouk I, that most Bolivarian of Buonapartes Colonel Gamal Abdel Nasser.
+In place of King Farouk 1, that most Bolivarian of Buonapartes Colonel Gamal Abdel Nasser.

 June 7